Born to be an artist, Susan has, in recent years, become known for her

 more independent, Susan went back to college and took a watercolor class.

-age from eighteen to over eighty.
-She also got a state of the art computer and
+in age from eighteen to over eighty.
+She also got a state of the art computer

 admired, she discovered that, like many of them, she enjoyed painting in the